Afamelanotide

-Afamelanotide, sold under the brand name Scenesse, is a medication used to prevent phototoxicity and to reduce pain from light exposure for people with erythropoietic protoporphyria.
-It is a melanocortin 1 receptor (MC_{1} receptor) agonist and a synthetic peptide and analogue of α-melanocyte stimulating hormone.
+Afamelanotide, sold under the brand name Scenesse, is a medication used to prevent phototoxicity and to reduce pain from light exposure for people with erythropoietic protoporphyria, a rare form of genetic sun sensitivity.
+Afamelanotide is a melanocortin 1 receptor (MC_{1} receptor) agonist and a synthetic peptide and analogue of α-melanocyte stimulating hormone.
 It is administered as subcutaneous implant.

-The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Medical uses

 In the European Union, afamelanotide is indicated for the prevention of phototoxicity in adults with erythropoietic protoporphyria.

 In the United States, afamelanotide is indicated for increasing pain-free light exposure in adults with a history of reactions to light (phototoxicity) from erythropoietic protoporphyria.

 Adverse effects

+The most common reported adverse effects were nausea (19%), headache (20%), and implant site reactions (21%).
+Uncommon but potentially serious hypersensitivity reactions including anaphylaxis were also reported.
+Afamelanotide was also found to sometimes induce darkening of certain pre-existing skin conditions, so regular full body skin examinations every 6 months is often recommended.

-Very common adverse effects include nausea and headache (may affect more than 10% of people).
-Common adverse effects include injection site reactions, back pain, upper respiratory tract infections, melanocyte naevus, decreased appetite, migraine, dizziness, weakness, fatigue, lethargy, sleepiness, hot flashes, abdominal pain, diarrhea, vomiting, flushing, development of warts, spots, and freckles, and itchy skin (between 1% and 10% of people).
+Other common adverse effects reported during the clinical trials include back pain, upper respiratory tract infections, melanocyte naevus, decreased appetite, migraine, dizziness, weakness, fatigue, lethargy, sleepiness, hot flashes, abdominal pain, diarrhea, vomiting, flushing, development of warts, spots, and freckles, and itchy skin (between 1% and 10% of people).
 Uncommon and rare adverse effects include cystitis, folliculitis, gastrointestinal infections, hypersensitivity reactions, changes in appetite, depression, insomnia, balance disorders, lethargy, restless leg syndrome, syncope, photophobia, presbyopia, tinnitus, confusion, palpitations, hypertension, hypercholesterolaemia, and weight gain.